yootheme/starter-plugin/README.md

 ## Build distribution files

-To create an installable zip archive of the plugin for WordPress and Joomla, run the following task.
+To create an installable zip archive of the plugin for WordPress and Joomla, run the following `build` task.
 The created zip files are located in the `dist` folder.

 ```bash
 task build